sesigl/kotlin-contextual-bandit/README.md

 # Kotlin-contextual-bandit

-In many real world problems, it's not trivial go for one solution out of many possible solutions.
+In many real world problems, it's not trivial go for one solution out of many possible solutions based on a certain situation.
 This problem is described as [Multi-arm bandit problem](https://en.wikipedia.org/wiki/Multi-armed_bandit).

 *Disclaimer: I am not a machine learning expert.
-I built neuronal network for fun, used them for natural language processing and image processing, and
-I really dislike the somehow hostile terminology that acts as an artificial boundary to machine learning.
+I built neuronal network and other algorithms for fun, used them for natural language processing and image processing, and I really dislike the somehow hostile terminology that acts as an artificial boundary to machine learning for beginners.
 I will simplify everything as much as possible for clarity to enable this craftsmanship to everybody.*

 ## Example